Bachelor Programme in Industrial Design 180 credits

 About the programme

-The Bachelor Programme in Industrial Design takes ideas from vision to reality through a creative, life-centred design process.
-The programme emphasises sustainable, norm-critical design practices that address social and ecological challenges, encouraging students to imagine responsible and resilient futures through design.
-During the programme, students refine and develop artistic abilities, physical and digital skills, analytical thinking, and critical reflection.
+The Bachelor Programme in Industrial Design supports students in taking ideas from vision to reality through a creative and life‑centred design process.
+The programme emphasises sustainable and norm‑critical design practices that address social and ecological challenges, encouraging students to imagine responsible and resilient futures.
+Throughout the programme, students develop and refine artistic abilities, physical and digital skills, analytical thinking and critical reflection.

 Student work